Rashtriya Rifles: Counter Insurgency Force

 Victor Force and Kilo Force operate under the control of the XV Corps.
-Delta Force, Romeo Force operate under the control of XVI Corps.
+Delta Force and Romeo Force operate under the control of XVI Corps.
 Uniform Force, which earlier used to operate under the XVI Corps, was moved from the Poonch sector to the Ladakh sector (under I Corps) in 2020 to counter Chinese aggression.

 Operational sectors

 The areas covered by the CIFs are further divided into sectors: